 Dr. Anthony Fauci continues to receive death threats and other harassment.
 In mid-October, he said it was “sad” that he and his family have received so many threats that he needs others to help protect him when he’s in public.

-The two have clashed in public, as well.
-Trump has said Fauci has made too many mistakes, and Fauci said he was no longer invited to the administration’s coronavirus press briefings (which, for what it’s worth, have disappeared).
-Trump has had no problem contradicting or criticizing Fauci in public.
-And Fauci hasn’t had an issue in downplaying Trump’s optimism that a vaccine would be available by the presidential election and for downplaying the coronavirus threat in general.
+Former President Donald Trump and Fauci have clashed in public, as well.
+Trump has said Fauci has made too many mistakes, and Fauci said he was no longer invited to the administration’s coronavirus press briefings that eventually just disappeared.
 In the early morning hours of Nov.
 2 during a rally in Florida, Trump hinted he’d fire Fauci after the election.
-A few days later, though, Fauci said he wasn’t going anywhere and would be around for the next presidential term.
+That didn’t happen.

 In a 60 Minutes interview that aired on Oct.
 18, Fauci, due to the death threats, talked about his need for public security.
 The 79-year-old used to be an avid runner, but now, he spends his days power walking.
 To do so, federal agents are always nearby.

 “That’s sad,” Fauci said.
 “The very fact a public health message to save lives triggers such venom and animosity to me that it results in real and credible threats to my life and my safety.
 But it bothers me less than the hassling of my wife and my children.

 “Give me a break.”